Introduction to Azure security

 Azure is a public cloud service platform that supports a broad selection of operating systems, programming languages, frameworks, tools, databases, and devices.
 It can run Linux containers with Docker integration; build apps with JavaScript, Python, .NET, PHP, Java, and Node.js; build back-ends for iOS, Android, and Windows devices.

 Azure public cloud services support the same technologies millions of developers and IT professionals already rely on and trust.
-When you build on, or migrate IT assets to, a public cloud service provider you are relying on that organization’s abilities to protect your applications and data with the services and the controls they provide to manage the security of your cloud-based assets.
+When you build on or migrate IT assets to a public cloud service provider, you rely on that organization’s ability to protect your applications and data.
+They provide services and controls to manage the security of your cloud-based assets.

 In addition, Azure provides you with a wide array of configurable security options and the ability to control them so that you can customize security to meet the unique requirements of your organization’s deployments.
 This document helps you understand how Azure security capabilities can help you fulfill these requirements.